jac307/MediaArtTutorials/CMST2ZP3/Mapping-Mobility-02.md

 - Annotate with keywords, phrases, or visual symbols

 > Like Tiffany Chung, allow both factual and emotional storytelling to coexist in your design.

-> You must give your physical maps to the instructor.
+➡️ Submission Note:
+At the end of the session, you must **submit your physical map to the instructor** for documentation and evaluation.
+Make sure your group name and project title are written clearly on the back or corner of the map.

 ---